mmuchsin/mmuchsin/README.md

 ## 🎯 About Me

 I'm a passionate full-stack developer specializing in **Nuxt.js** and **Supabase**, with a mission to drive digital transformation in education and rural economic development.
 My unique background combines technical expertise with real-world experience in youth leadership, content creation, and data processing.

-Currently, I'm pioneering AI adoption initiatives to enhance digital literacy and revolutionize learning methodologies, particularly for underserved communities in Indonesia.
+Currently, I'm pioneering AI adoption initiatives to enhance digital literacy and revolutionize learning methodologies.

 ---